How To Grow Lettuce Indoors

 Step 8

-Once the majority of the lettuce seedlings are 3/4-inches tall, take off the humidity dome.
-Using the mist sprayer, soak the surface of the soil until it's dark brown again.
-Don't worry if some of the lettuce seedlings tip over.
-They'll stand back up.
+Once the majority of the lettuce seedlings are 3/4 inches tall, take off the humidity dome.
+Using the mist sprayer, soak the soil’s surface until it’s dark brown again.
+Don’t worry if some of the lettuce seedlings tip over.
+They’ll stand back up.

 lettuce seedlings

-Also, by add 1-cup of water, it will allow the soil in the bottom of the tray to uptake water.
+Also, adding 1 cup of water, it will allow the soil in the bottom of the tray to uptake water.

 bottome watering a tray of plants

-Yes, I know that is a tray of microgreens and not a tray of lettuce.
+Yes, I know that is a tray of microgreens, not a tray of lettuce.
 But you get the idea.

-Check the tray each day for dryness, but don't water from the top again.
-Only bottom water.
+Check the tray daily for dryness, but don’t water from the top again—only bottom water.
 After an hour or so, check the watering tray.
-If there's water, dump it out.
-As much as lettuce loves water, they can still be overdone.
+If there’s water, dump it out.
+As much as lettuce loves water, it can still be overdone.

-The foliage is going to start closing in as the days go on, you'll see that the sparse looking tray is now full.
+The foliage will start closing in as the days go on.
+You’ll see that the sparse-looking tray is now full.
 So overwatering can lead to fungus issues as little air gets to the soil once the lettuce gets bigger.

 Step 9